Viking (cruise line): Ocean cruises

 Viking's itineraries feature travel in Northern Europe, the Baltic, the Americas, the Caribbean, the Mediterranean, Asia, Australia and New Zealand.
 Their ships spend more time in port than is common at other ocean lines, emphasizing a focus on the culture of their destinations.
 Viking Ocean Cruises' vessels carry up to 930 passengers and 550 crew.

-In 2017-2018, Viking Sun made the company's first round-the-world cruise, which departed from Miami, and sailed south to head through the Panama Canal, and planned to visit five continents, 35 countries and 64 ports before ending its 141-day journey in London.
+In 2017–2018, Viking Sun made the company's first round-the-world cruise, which departed from Miami, and sailed south to head through the Panama Canal, and planned to visit five continents, 35 countries and 64 ports before ending its 141-day journey in London.
 In May 2018, Viking Cruises announced its intention to launch a new package called Ultimate World Cruise, which it claimed to be the longest continuous world cruise itinerary in history.
-Its most expensive package will cover 245 days on Viking Sun and will stop at 59 countries and 113 ports.
+Its most expensive package would cover 245 days on Viking Sun and stop at 59 countries and 113 ports.